dibikhin/tic-tac-toe-cli-oop-go/README.md

 - Dirty input tolerant

 ### Technical
+- The code has excessive amount of comments for educational purposes
 - The game is one active app (no client/server)
   - Simple but structured
-  - Zero dependencies
+  - Zero deps
   - No patterns overkill
 - A basic DI is under the hood for auto-tests (naive, no too smart DI)
-  - a simple IoC in `main.go` — the `Read()` strategy
+  - a simple IoC in `bootstrap.go`, can stub/mock the user input strategy
-  - an inner DI in the game loop (`loop.go`, not exposed for simplicity)
+  - an inner DI in the game loop (game ctx in `loop.go`, not exposed for simplicity)
 - Well-tested
   - no mocks (behavior), just stubs (state)
   - ~90% code coverage
   - pure and atomic fns mainly (no IO tests)
   - NOTE: The tests play the game itself too.
 See in the end after expanding the `Test` section of [the Github Actions job 'build'](https://github.com/dibikhin/tic-tac-toe-go/runs/2290602609?check_suite_focus=true)
+- Paradigm: OOP + FP principles, SRP enforced
-- A lot of pure fns; IO extracted but not isolated
+- Functional programming: a lot of pure fns; IO extracted but not isolated

 ## Authors
 - [Roman Dibikhin](https://github.com/dibikhin)